kushaldas/lym/docs/networking.rst

 /etc/resolv.conf
 -----------------

-*/etc/resolv.conf* is the configuration file whcih contains the DNS server address to use for DNS queries.
+*/etc/resolv.conf* is the configuration file which contains the DNS server address to use for DNS queries.

 ::